darkwood101/SudokuSolver/README.md

 ## Build ##

 To build Sudoku Solver, you will need a C++ compiler and the `make` utility.
 The default compiler is `GCC`.
-You can also use `clang`, in which case you need to replace the first line in `makefile`, which is currently `CC=g++`, with `CC=clang++`.
-Regardless of which compiler you use, it needs to support at least `C++11`.
+You can also use `clang`, in which case you need to replace the first line in `makefile`, which is currently `CXX := g++`, with `CXX := clang++`.
 Sudoku Solver is written using standard C++, so it should, in principle, be able to run on any platform, although it has only been tested on Linux.

 Download the files from this repository and open the terminal in the main directory.
 Type `make` and hit enter.
 If everything goes okay, you should see the message `Build successful!` displayed on the screen.
 Then, you can run the program from the terminal.